EnigmaCurry/d.rymcg.tech/README.md

 make config
 ```

-This will check your system for the dependencies and alert you if you
+Running `make config`, in the root project directory, writes the main
+project level variables into a file named `.env_${DOCKER_CONTEXT}`
+(eg. `.env_d.example.com`) in the root source directory, based upon
+the name of the current Docker context.
+This file is excluded from the
+git repository via `.gitignore`.)

-need to install something.
-All of the Makefiles depend on a helper
+All of the Makefiles depend on a helper utility called
-utility called
 [script-wizard](https://github.com/enigmacurry/script-wizard), which
 is automatically installed the first time you run `make config`.

-(This writes the main project level variables into a file named
-`.env_${DOCKER_CONTEXT}` (eg. `.env_d.example.com`) in the root source
-directory, based upon the name of the current Docker context.
-This
-file is excluded from the git repository via `.gitignore`.)
+This will also check your system for the dependencies and alert you if
+you need to install something.

 The `ROOT_DOMAIN` variable is saved in `.env_${DOCKER_CONTEXT}` and
 will serve as the default root domain of all of the sub-project